hazelcast/hazelcast-go-client/README.md

 - `sh linter.sh`

 ## 8.2.
 Testing
-In order to test Hazelcast Go Client locally, you will need the following:
+In order to test Hazelcast Go client locally, you will need the following:
 * Java 6 or newer
 * Maven